dondibrandidon/cs11-2024-82-mp/README.md

 > "*Ang Itloogan ay ang pag-asa ng ating bayan*" (said by Jose Rizal)\
 > (lit.
 'Eggs are the hope of our nation')
    - Eggs are the future of our species, cherish them, protect them, and bring them to an empty nest.
-   - A wise birdie once said  that the smart mayor can save most of the eggs, but the pragmatic mayor can sacrifice one egg to save the all the eggs.
+   - A wise birdie once said  that the smart mayor can save most of the eggs, but the pragmatic mayor can sacrifice one egg to save all the eggs.

 ### **Grass** [🟩/ `.`]